The Best Running Gels And How To Use Them In Your Training

 While it’s the taste of these gels that puts them in a different league, the underlying numbers are also excellent.
 Each 45g gel contains 30g of carbohydrates in a 2:1 maltodextrin-to-fructose ratio, which allows you to absorb more carbs per hour, and there are also five electrolytes thrown into the mix to help replace what you lose in sweat.

-Taste test: Torq has absolutely smashed it on the flavour front, with a range of interesting options that means you’re not going to get sick of the gels even on a long run where you take several.
-Along with perennial pudding favourites like cherry bakewell, apple crumble and lemon drizzle, there are caffeinated options such as caramel latte and banoffee.
-We’ve yet to try one we don’t like – black cherry yogurt is another excellent option – and the gels were easy to get down while running, though we’d recommend having water with them.
+Taste test: Torq has absolutely smashed it on the flavor front, with a range of appealing options that means you’re not going to get sick of the gels even on a long run when you’re consuming several.
+Along with perennial dessert favorites like cherry bakewell, apple crumble and lemon drizzle, there are caffeinated options such as caramel latte and banoffee.
+I’ve yet to try one I don’t like—black cherry yogurt is another excellent option—and the gels are easy to get down while running, though I’d recommend having water with them.

 Specifications